 1. Design Consultation

-Renee then creates a schematic design based on client input and the site analysis.
-This sketched garden plan shows the general placement of major garden elements including hardscape areas (like patios, pathways, decks, etc), plant beds, lawn areas, and other applicable garden elements.
+Renee then creates a design concept to scale based on client input and the results of the site analysis.
+This illustrative, 2D garden plan shows the general placement of major garden elements including hardscape areas (like patios, pathways, decks, etc), plant beds, lawn areas, and other applicable garden elements.
 This plan is often accompanied by a plant palette, if included in the project scope.

 5. Final Design

-Cost and Terms: Residential design fees tend to range from $500-750 for a Concept Design.
-A Final Design can be anywhere from $1,000-3,500, depending on the size and complexity of a given project.
+Design Fees: Residential design fees tend to range from $500-750 for a Concept Design.
+A Final Design can be anywhere from $1,000-3,000 depending on the site and complexity of the project.

 Have a smaller project or just want some brainstorming for your space?
 Renee offers in person consultations at an hourly rate of $75, billed in half hour increments.
 Consultations typically last about two hours.

-Contact: Email Renee directly at HipChickDigs@gmail.com to find out more about her design services and availability to work on your project.
+Contact: Email Renee directly at Renee@HipChickDigs.com to find out more about her design services and availability to work on your project.
 And don’t forget to check out some of her past projects at her design portfolio.